Feather Pecking among Chickens

 Can you give them some stimulation, like perches in their run perhaps, an activity centre, or old tree branches to stand on?

 Stress is also sometimes a reason for aggressive feather pecking.

-When laying an egg especially, chickens like the area to be dim and quiet, excessive or glaring lights will only stress them and reduce egg-laying.
+When laying an egg especially, chickens like the area to be cosy, dark and quiet.
+Excessive or glaring lights will only stress them and reduce egg-laying.
 A chicken coop should have at least one nest space per 4 to 5 birds.

-Anti-Feather Pecking Sprays can help to break a feather pecking habit such as this.
+Anti-Feather Pecking Sprays can help to break a feather pecking habit but it is trial and error until you find one that works best.
 The spray is applied to the victim bird, it creates a foul taste in the perpetrator's mouth, helping to deter them from pecking.

 The Annual Moult